mathematicalcoffee/mathematicalcoffee.github.io/_posts/2012-02-07-first-tweaks-to-oneiric-unity.md

 -->
 ## Argh I hate hovering over the bar to open up my application!

-I do like that the side launcher hides itself when you're not using it, giving you more screen real estate.I also like the Mac-style merging of the top bit of any given window (with the min/max/restore/close buttons and the window title) is merged with the File/Edit/etc menus.
+I do like that the side launcher hides itself when you're not using it, giving you more screen real estate.
+I  also like the Mac-style merging of the top bit of any given window (with the min/max/restore/close buttons and the window title) is merged with the File/Edit/etc menus.

 Unfortunately the side-launcher hiding means that when I want to switch between programs I can't just click on its icon and get there instantly --- I have to hover my mouse at the side of the screen to get the launcher to show, and then select my icon.